 If your phone was pre-configured, it isn't necessary for you to change the settings described in this section.
 With some operators, settings can be set remotely.
 To launch a WAP session, select Operator > WAP > Homepage.

-Use ▲ or ▼ To browse the on-line pages.
+- Use or To browse the on-line pages.

-Press

-or

-To select a highlighted item.

-Select
+- Press (\) or Select Press Back

-Press \( \subseteq \text{Back} \) To return to the previous page.
+- To select a highlighted item.
+To return to the previous page.

-Press /\ or select To end the WAP session.
+Press J or select To Options > Exit

+t To end the WAP session.